lvshuaichen/learngit/readme.txt

 Git is a destribured  version control system.
-Git is free software distributed user GPL.
+Git is free soft ware distributed under the GPL.
+Git has a mutable index called stage.